Lawyers For Wernicke-Korsakoff Syndrome Due To Misdiagnosis

 Can Wernicke-Korsokoff Syndrome and Wernicke’s Encephalopathy Be Treated?

 If the thiamine deficiency it caught soon enough, a B1 injection can reverse all early onset symptoms.
 However, if it goes untreated too long the symptoms can become permanent.
 Balancing the patient’s vitamin B1 can prevent further damage or death, but the patient will likely require a long-term life care plan.
+Persons suffering from Wernicke-Korsokoff Syndrome or Wernicke’s Encephalopathy should consult a qualified medical professional to explore treatment options.

 What is Thiamine?